 Documents reveal disagreements over model deployment timelines, revenue sharing mechanics, and—critically—who controls the technology roadmap.
 Microsoft wants aggressive enterprise rollout to justify its massive investment.
 OpenAI retains the right to pause or slow deployment for safety reasons.
 What happens when those priorities collide?

 The financial architecture is equally fraught.
 Microsoft gets 75% of OpenAI's profits until it recoups its investment, then 49% thereafter.
 But "profits" from an organization burning billions on compute and talent while giving away product improvements is a theoretical construct.
-If OpenAI never reaches sustained profitability, Microsoft is a very expensive compute subsidy with no clear exit.
+If never reaches sustained profitability, is a very expensive compute subsidy with no clear exit.